bcgov/ckan-ui/pages/dps_bcdc_content.md

     |Access Type| Description
     |:---|:---|
     |Public| All users are able to access the dataset.
-    |Government and Business BCeID| Only people with government and BCeID credentials can access the dataset.
+    |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the dataset.
-    |Government| Only government credentials can access the dataset.
+    |Government| Only IDIR credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.

 **Who can download this data?**: desribes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record